 Instructions for Cleaning Permanent Ceiling Tiles

 If you are tasked with cleaning restaurant tiles that are permanently set into the ceiling, use a static duster to first eradicate any loose dirt.
 From there, use the shop vac to get to all the hard to reach places, then use a wet sweeper dampened in the same dishwashing solution directly onto the ceiling tiles.
-Don’t get the sweeper too wet so that it doesn’t drip and cause a mess.Finally, use a lint-free cloth to get the ceiling tiles as dry as possible.
+Don’t get the sweeper too wet so that it doesn’t drip and cause a mess.

-The above advice is for standard restaurant cleaning, but what happens when fire has reared its ugly head?
+The above advice is for standard restaurant cleaning, but what happens when the fire has reared its ugly head?
 Whether you suffered a small fire, or your restaurant has been gutted, there are strict protocols in place for how your restaurant should be cleaned.

 Cleaning and Removing Smoke Odor

-After a fire, your entire establishment could end up smelling like a gigantic ashtray.
+After a fire, your entire establishment could end up smelling like a giant ashtray.
 The first course of action is to give your restaurant a thorough scrubbing while eradicating the foul stench of acrid smoke.

-Cleaning the Walls, Furniture and Floors
+Cleaning the Walls, Furniture, and Floors

 Commercial Kitchen Fire Cleaning

-Wash all the appliances and pots, pans, and utensils with soapy water.
-Then, rinse them down before polishing them.
-They can also be run through the dishwasher.
-If any food or other items were damaged, they must be removed from the premises immediately, preferably before cleaning is conducted.If your business is closed for renovation or repairs, your establishment will need to be reviewed and inspected by local authorities before you can reopen for business.
+If your business is closed for renovation or repairs, your establishment will need to be reviewed and inspected by local authorities before you can reopen for business.
 This is why it is critical that you hire a fire restoration and cleanup service so you’re not handling everything on your own.
 A service can make sure all steps are completed for a faster and more efficient reopening.
-Learn more about: Restaurant Kitchen Deep Cleaning Checklist for Commercial Operations in Denver, CO

 There is one more aspect of cleaning a restaurant that we haven’t discussed, and that’s to clean up after new construction or a renovation project.
-Whether you recently built your establishment, or you remodeled, you likely have a big mess on your hands.
+Whether you recently built your establishment, or you remodeled it, you likely have a big mess on your hands.

 Post-Construction Cleanup Checklist

-Sweep and vacuum all the surfaces, including all the ceilings and walls.
+- Sweep and vacuum all the surfaces, including all the ceilings and walls.

-Sweep, mop, and disinfect the floors.
+- Sweep, mop, and disinfect the floors.

-Vacuum the upholstery.
+- Vacuum the upholstery.

-Wipe down the doors, knobs, baseboards, moldings, and hardware.
+- Wipe down the doors, knobs, baseboards, moldings, and hardware.

-Give a thorough wipe-down and sanitization of the bathrooms and kitchens, including the appliances, cabinets, and counters.
+- Give a thorough wipe-down and sanitization of the bathrooms and kitchens, including the appliances, cabinets, and counters.

-Dust and wipe-down all the window interiors, including the sills and frames.
+- Dust and wipe down all the window interiors, including the sills and frames.

-Dust the air ducts, grates, vents, ceiling fans, blinds, and lighting fixtures.
+- Dust the air ducts, grates, vents, ceiling fans, blinds, and lighting fixtures.

-Clean the hardware like hinges and handles and clean the outside of all shelves and cabinets.
+- Clean hardware such as hinges and handles and clean the outside of all shelves and cabinets.

-Clean the inside of the closets.
+- You have to clean the inside of the cupboards.

-Remove all trash and debris (though your construction contractor should have removed this already as part of your contract).
+- Remove all trash and debris (though your construction contractor should have removed this already as part of your contract).

 Why Not Trust the Restaurant Cleaning to the Experts?

-Instead of putting your staff to work on these really tough jobs, call Aps-Hoods in Denver, Colorado instead.
+Instead of putting your staff to work on these really tough jobs, call APS-Hoods in Denver, Colorado instead.
 We can perform restaurant cleaning, kitchen cleaning, fire cleaning, and construction cleaning.
 Not only will you have less stress, but you can keep the health inspector happy, preventing fines and potential shutdowns.
-Call today for a free estimate and let Aps-Hoods make your restaurant the cleanest in town.